alboehm/alboehm.github.io/_projects/geoformation_project.md

 **Passive Separation Analysis**

-By carefully selecting each satellite's orbit, we can ensure the satellites will not collide over short periods of time without the use of any fuel.
-Parallel relative inclination and eccentricity vectors provide radial and normal separation between the satellites, so they are guaranteed separation over the course of the entire orbit.
+By carefully selecting each satellite's orbit, we can ensure the satellites will not collide with each other.
+Parallel relative inclination and eccentricity vectors provide radial and normal separation between orbits, so the satellite paths are guaranteed not to intersect.

 <div class="row">
     <div class="col">